ambvar/code-challenge/README.md

 - I did not end up using the endpoint to grab a single user because I found with a single page application, passing the user information along in the props for the ProfileModal and Form component.
 However, after thinking it through, that is not a good idea because someone could have the profiles open one day, leaving it open for 3 days, and go to edit the user not realizing the content has already been updated since the only time profiles are updates on the main page.

 - After the photo URL is added, I think a nice touch would have been a preview of the image.

+### Updates

+- Added in a functional search bar.
+It allows `first last` and `last first` style searching

+- Updated the phone regex to be more correct and will not accept more than 10 digits but still allows different formats

+- Updated some styles including the user modal's image being stretched :')

+- Added an image preview for creating/updating user so you can see what the image looks like